soschlegel/abap.livecoding/README.md

 The complete logic is contained in the CDS View Entity and the corresponding Behavior Definition and Implementation.
 The Service Definition exposes all relevant and needed entities.
 The last open point to define, is how the data can be consumed - in detail: Which protocol?
-This is done via the Service Binding, and therefore one has to be created.
+This is done via the Service Binding, and therefore, one has to be created.

 ![Create Service Binding](images/SB_00.png)

-A Service Binding brings a Service Definition and a protocol together and creates and Endpoint out of these information, for a later consumption by third party tools.
+A Service Binding brings a Service Definition and a protocol together and creates an Endpoint out of these information, for a later consumption by third party tools.

 ![Service Binding Definition](images/SB_01.png)